wikimedia/KafkaSSE/README.md

 On a reconnect, this object will be sent back as the `Last-Event-ID` header, and will be used by KafkaSSE to assign a KafkaConsumer to start from those offsets.

+If the underlying Kafka cluster supports timestamp based consumption, the `Last-Event-ID` header may initially provide assignments with `timestamp` entries instead of `offset`.
+If `timestamp`s are provided, then Kafka will be quried for the offsets that most closely belong to the provided timestamps.
+This allows for historical consumption from Kafka without having to know the logical Kafka partition offsets for particular times in the past.

+See client.js for a couple of examples of `Last-Event-ID` offset and timestamp based assignment.

 See also [Kasocki](https://github.com/wikimedia/kasocki).

 ## Usage